-Whether live in an arena show or on animated television, the Maya Hero Twins will challenge you to a match of Royal Ringball, a modern interpretation of the original Maya ballgame.
+Whether live on stage, as a large-scale arena show, or on animated television, the Maya Hero Twins will challenge you to a match of Royal Ringball, a modern interpretation of the original Maya ballgame.

 Enjoy a spectacular family-friendly show and inspiring drama of youthful skill and courage with sights and sounds drawn from ancient Maya civilization presented on the grand stage.

 These Maya Heroes pay tribute to the brilliant innovators who, among many great accomplishments, fashioned the world’s first rubber ball almost 4,000 years ago and invented the first competitive ballsport.